 - Start small and work your way up

-Since you’re learning how to start meditation at home, it’s important to start with small intervals of 3-5 minutes.
-3 minutes might sound like a short time, but for a beginner it could feel like forever.
-Starting with short sessions also helps you to gain enough momentum to sustain you in the long run.
-It gives you the drive to continue meditating, especially after experiencing a deeper sense of calmness and wellness.
-As many meditation experts suggest, the quality, not the quantity of your meditation is crucial when beginning.
+While learning how to meditate at home, it’s important to start with small, manageable sessions.
+Even three minutes will make a difference.
+It might sound super short, but for some beginners, sitting in awareness for a few minutes feels like forever.
+Starting with short sessions also helps you to gain the momentum you’ll need to sustain your practice in the long run.
+As many meditation experts suggest, the quality of your meditation is more important than the length.

-- Set a convenient time and comfortable spot
+- Pick a convenient time and comfortable spot

 One of the best ways to meditate at home is to find a quiet place away from noisy distractions.
 Pick a time that’s convenient for you.
 Early morning as the sun rises is a perennial favorite since this time of day is generally peaceful and there are few interruptions.

 You’ll also need to find a comfortable position.
 While some meditators like sitting in the lotus position, there are other good options.
 You can sit on a meditation cushion, chair or even a couch, so long as you feel comfortable and you can sit up straight.
 Do your best to find a position where your spine is aligned.
 Your neck and shoulders should be relaxed, and your eyes can be half open or shut during the meditation session.